 The administration is also looking to deny legal residency to immigrants who accept government assistance because they are more likely to become public charges on the system — a responsibility that would fall on USCIS.
 In July the Office of Management and Budget posted a notice stating that the Department of Homeland Security was seeking a provision that would define whether an immigrant is inadmissible because they are likely to become a “public charge.”

-Hamed Aleaziz is a world correspondent for BuzzFeed News and is based in San Francisco.
+Hamed Aleaziz is a reporter for BuzzFeed News and is based in San Francisco.

 Contact Hamed Aleaziz at email@example.com.